A model is a paradigm—a pattern for something else. Builder offers three kinds of models that define content types:

 You use these models as the defining source for content entries.
 Like a rubber stamp, the model provides a basic foundation.
 Each time you use a rubber stamp, the fundamental characteristics are the same but you might use the resulting image differently by varying other factors such as color and surface.

-Similarly, with models in Builder you can define what a Page, Section, or collection of Data is and use those models over and over to build your site and populate it with data.
+Similarly, with models in Builder you can define what a Page, Section, or collection of Data is and use those models over and over to build your site and populate it with content.
 And you can create as many models as you like.

 The following graphic compares Builder models.
 Follow the Try it out link to play with a demo of each.